interlay/interlay.github.io/docs/kintsugi/overview.md

 # Kintsugi - Interlay's Canary Network

-### kBTC - Radically Open Bitcoin on Kusama
+### KBTC - Radically Open Bitcoin on Kusama

-Kintsugi's kBTC brings radically open Bitcoin to Kusama to kickstart liquidity for parachains like Karura, Shiden and Moonriver.
+Kintsugi's KBTC brings radically open Bitcoin to Kusama to kickstart liquidity for parachains like Karura, Shiden and Moonriver.

-**kBTC** is a 1:1 Bitcoin-backed asset on Kusama, maintained by a decentralized network of collateralized Vaults.
+**KBTC** is a 1:1 Bitcoin-backed asset on Kusama, maintained by a decentralized network of collateralized Vaults.
 Users must only ever trust that Bitcoin and the DeFi platform they use are secure.

 Head over to the  [interBTC chapter](start/overview.md) of this documentation to read more about the underlying trustless and decentralized cross-chain technology (the [XCLAIM](https://eprint.iacr.org/2018/643) protocol).